Colour changing trees by a waterfall in central Ontario

 1. Algonquin Provincial Park

-As an Ontarian, the first place that comes to mind is Algonquin.
+As an Ontarian, the first place that comes to mind is the Algonquin Provincial Park.
 It’s a must-visit for anyone looking to experience the full spectrum of fall foliage.
-With over 7,600 square kilometres of wilderness, the park offers countless trails and lookout points.
+With over 7,600 square kilometres of wilderness, this Ontario park offers countless trails and lookout points.

 Highway 60 offers easy access to 15 walking trails, of which 6 have lookouts.
 A quick stop at the Algonquin Visiting Centre presents an incredible treetop view of the surrounding landscape and a way to experience the season-changing colours.

-Another reason I love Algonquin during the fall is the bug activity is almost nil (depending on the weather), and camping, for the most part, is open until late October.
+Another reason I love Algonquin during the fall is the bug activity is almost nil (depending on the weather), which makes the fall hikes that much more pleasant, and camping, for the most part, is open until late October.
 Fishing ends at the end of September.
 And for an up-close experience of the changing fall colours, you can canoe the shores.

 Do note that you are required to purchase a day-use permit if you stop anywhere in Algonquin Park.
 For an up-to-date fall report, click here.